astronomer/docs/software/install-airgapped.md

 :::info

-If using Azure Database for PostgreSQL or another Postgres instance that does not enable the `pg_trgm` by default, you must enable the `pg_trgm` extension prior to installing Astronomer Software.
+If you use Azure Database for either PostgreSQL or another Postgres instance that does not enable the `pg_trgm` by default, you must enable the `pg_trgm` extension prior to installing Astronomer Software.
 If `pg_trgm` is not enabled, the install will fail. `pg_tgrm` is enabled by default on Amazon RDS and Google Cooud SQL for PostgresQL.

 For instructions on enabling the `pg_trgm` extension for Azure Flexible Server, see [PostgreSQL extensions in Azure Database for PostgreSQL - Flexible Server](https://docs.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-extensions).

 :::